 Scouting Ireland Abuse Solicitors

-Following revelations in the RTE Investigates Programme in 2019 and the report of Mr. Ian Elliot (safeguarding expert) harrowing details of scouting Ireland abuse have come to light from former members of the organisation and they continue to be reported to Scouting Ireland and the Statutory Authorities.
+Following revelations in the RTE Investigates Programme in 2019 and the report of Mr Ian Elliot (safeguarding expert), harrowing details of Scouting Ireland abuse have come to light from former members of the organisation, and they continue to be reported to Scouting Ireland and the Statutory Authorities.

 Scouting Ireland abuse investigation

-This was following the handling of a complaint of rape made by a former member and the manner in which the Board handled the complaint.
-An internal inquiry affirmed the mishandling of the complaint which led to changes having to be made in the company’s board of directors.
+In 2018, State funding of Scouting Ireland was suspended when governance issues were highlighted in the organisation.
+This was following the handling of a complaint of rape made by a former member and how the Board handled the complaint.
+An internal inquiry affirmed the mishandling of the complaint, which led to changes having to be made in the company’s board of directors.

 RTE programme on Scouting Ireland abuse

+Following this, an RTE Investigates programme in November 2019 lifted the lid on the alarming activities of a large number of scout leaders who had been sexually assaulting the organisation’s young members over many years.
 The programme and the subsequent report revealed that abusers existed at all levels in the organisations in the CBSI and SAI and were rarely removed even when rumours of sexual abuse circulated.

 Scouting Ireland report helpline